bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 ## URLs and links explained

 The internal urls in the markdown files are the same as in the development server (without the protocol part), but will be different on the Bitcraze webserver.
-The reason is that on the web server we have to squeeze in documentation form multiple repositores as well as different versions.
+The reason is that on the web server we have to squeeze in documentation from multiple repositores as well as different versions.
 During the publishing process, the urls will be modified to work with the rest of the web content, but you don't have to care about this, it is handled by the build server and it will update all links in the documentation.